Meet George T. Baxter, Esq.

 Distinquished Military Service:

-Prior to attending law school George honorably served with the United States Marine Corps, 3rd Marine Division Recon Battalion, from 1969 to 1972.
-The Marines decorated him with Meritorious Mast as a distinquished platoon sergeant.
+George honorably served with the United States Marine Corps, 3rd Marine Division Reconnaissance Battalion, from 1969 to 1972, and decorated with the Marines Meritorious Mast.

-After his discharge from the Marines George graduated Rutgers Law School, Newark, New Jersey, with honors.
-He also attended Stanford Univerity Graduate School of Business for Innovation, Palo Alto, California.
+George graduated Rutgers Law School, Newark, New Jersey, with honors, and attended Stanford University Graduate School of Business, Palo Alto, California.

 Some of George’s million dollar courtroom successes include: